RichardMalcharek/Excel-List-from-SQL-Database/README.md

 ## Reason

 This Project is public to be shown in my portfolio.
 Feel free to be inspired by the script.
-If you try to execute the script it will not work, since the script was written for a company and I had to censor/replace confidential components like SQL queries.
+If you try to execute the script it will not work, since the script was written for a company and I had to censor/replace confidential components like SQL queries and Server information.

 ## Use

 Readme will be updated by 18th August 2024

 ## Licence